johnpapa/angular-ngrx-data/README.md

 ### Optional Database

+NODE_ENV=development

+SERVER_PORT=3001 PUBLICWEB=./publicweb

+COSMOSDB_ACCOUNT=my-heroes-cosmos COSMOSDB_DB=heroes-db
+COSMOSDB_KEY=fa1fKW9zDtxLcWgNqhtCdxeTT56ohy9fBVIpxDupSYuOEKl8gD3uPxgNqsenhRrrysSQGMZoWq9F46oRPlOAxw==
+COSMOSDB_PORT=10255

 Out of the box you can run the demo with an in memory data service instead of a live database.
 If you wish to use a database, you can set up a local mongo server or a remote CosmosDB/MongoDB server in the cloud.

 1. Configure Cosmos DB server settings

-   Create a file with the following name and location `.env` and copy the contents from `.env.example` into it.
+   Copy the contents from `.env.example` into `.env`.
 Replace the values with your specific configuration.
 Don't worry, this file is in the `.gitignore` so it won't get pushed to github.

    ```javascript
    NODE_ENV=development